What Is Testicular Torsion?

-The word torsion means “to twist.”
 Testicular torsion is when a man's testicle twists around.
+(The word torsion means “to twist.”)
 The motion also twists the spermatic cord that connects to the testicle.
-This cord contains vessels that carry blood to the testicle.
+Inside this cord are vessels that carry blood to the testicle.

 Testicular torsion is a medical emergency.
-You need to be treated as soon as possible to prevent more damage and save the testicle.
+You need to be treated as soon as possible to prevent infertility and other complications, and to save the testicle.

 The two testes sit in a pouch that hangs below the penis.
 It’s called the scrotum.
 The spermatic cord connects the testicles to the body.
 Normally, the testicles are attached to the inside of the scrotum so they don't move around.